 Friends being there for friends with a pad and smiles on their face followed by the declaration of wanting cake is everything that’s great in the world.
 It’s raw and it’s as it should be.
 But what gets me is the ending between mother and daughter.
 The declaration and understanding that as the only daughter (And the favorite.
 Lol.)
 Kristy gets it tough at times, but it’s because she’s capable of so much greatness, which her mother knows.
 It’s Alicia Silverstone resorting me into a puddle of tears as a mom who’s honest, a mom who’s not perfect, and a mom who feels incredibly real and warm.
 It’s a mother/daughter relationship we can’t wait to see more of when the series returns for a second season.
 And the ending shot with the girls dancing together is just about the most lively moment the series could have left us with.

-What are your favorite TV episodes of the year?
+What are your Best of 2020 TV Episodes?
 Tell us in the comments below!